FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

 # Galaxy_Power_Spectrum
-Constrain the growth rate of the cosmic Large-Scale-Structure using Galaxy Power Spectrum.
+Constrain the growth rate of the cosmic Large-Scale-Structure using auto- cross- Galaxy density & momentum Power Spectrum.

 The code used to measure the density and momentum auto- and cross- power spectrum multipoles of galaxy and velocity surveys.